hl2guide/SettingsForPowerToys/README.md

 # How to Use Settings 🔧

-* _FancyZones: adds two additional custom layouts and removes all deadzone spacing_
+* _FancyZones: adds two additional custom layouts and removes all "space around zones"_

 ## PowerToys 🪀